Polytechnic University of Catalonia: Rankings

-The QS World University Rankings also place the UPC among the world's 50 best universities in disciplines such as Architecture, Civil Engineering, Electrical and Electronic Engineering, Telecommunications Engineering, Instruments Science and Technology and Remote Sensing.
+The QS World University Rankings also place UPC among the world's top 50 universities in disciplines such as architecture, civil engineering, electrical and electronic engineering, telecommunications engineering, instruments science and technology, and remote sensing.

-According to the annual university ranking conducted by El Mundo, UPC also reigns first place in fields such as Civil Engineering, Computer Science, and Mechanical Engineering in Spain.
+According to the annual university ranking conducted by El Mundo, UPC is ranked first in Spain in fields such as civil engineering, computer science, and mechanical engineering.